didlix/racheljgraves.co.uk/cv.markdown

 ### Leadership

-I consider myself to have strong leadership& management potential.
+I consider myself to have strong leadership & management potential.
 I have great common sense, enjoy organisation, implementing procedures, working with people and striving for efficiency.

 ### Development Skills